lyteword/chspurgeon-tod/volume-7/psalm-143.md

  *A Sacred Septenarie,* Or, *A Godly And Fruitfull Exposition on the Seven Psalms Of Repentance* by Mr. Archibald Symson...
 London, 1638 4to., contains an Exposition of this Psalm, pp. 276-308.

-There is an Exposition of Psalm 143., in Vol. 1., pp. 35-66, Of "Sermons chiefly designed for the Use of Families," by John Fawcett, A.M.
-2 Vols.
+There is an Exposition of Psalm 143., in Vol. 1., pp. 35-66, Of "Sermons chiefly designed for the Use of Families," by John Fawcett, A. M. 2 Vols.
 8vo, second edition, Carlisle; 1818.